magpie-align/magpie/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-## Batched Data Generation
+## Batched SFT Data Generation
-We use Llama-3-8B-Instruct as an example to demonstrate the batched data generation process.
+We use Llama-3-8B-Instruct as an example to demonstrate the batched SFT data generation process.
 To run batched generation, you can simply run:
 ```
 cd scripts
 bash magpie.sh